Meet the Team

 Since then Kate has enjoyed all aspects of veterinary nursing but has now established a particular interest in surgical nursing and anaesthesia be it cats and dogs at the practice or cows, horses and sheep on farm in the fresh air.
 She really loves getting stuck in!

-Kate grew up on a dairy/beef farm in Rhydlewis and now lives on a beef farm just down the road in Brongest with her partner and three gorgeous children.
-She also has a black Labrador called Gwen and a cat called Fudge.
+Kate grew up on a dairy/beef farm in Rhydlewis and now lives on a beef farm just down the road in Brongest with her partner and four gorgeous children.
+She also has two black Labradors called Gwen and Seth and a cat called Fudge.